-- 5. Disconnect the PCI-X switch card ribbon cable from the card. - 6.
-Lift the release latches and slide the card away from the chassis; then, remove the card from the server.
+- 5. Disconnect the PCI-X switch card ribbon cable from the card. - Lift the release latches and slide the card away from the chassis; then, remove the card from the server. - 7.
+If you are instructed to return the PCI-X switch-card assembly, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

-To install a PCI-X switch-card assembly, complete the following steps:
+To install the replacement PCI-X switch-card assembly, complete the following steps:

 - 1. Lower the card into place so that the lips on the bottom of the EMI shielding material fit into the chassis, and slide the card into place until the two release latches snap securely. - 2.
 Connect the ribbon cable to the PCI-X switch-card assembly. - 3.
-Install the adapters and adapter dividers. - 4.
-Replace the top cover and bezel. - 5.
-Reconnect the external cables and power cords.
+Install the adapters. - 4.
+Install the top cover (see "Top cover and bezel" on page 119). - 5.
+Slide the server into the rack. - 6.
+Connect the cables and power cords (see "Connecting the cables" on page 108 for cabling instructions). - 7.
+Turn on all attached devices and the server.